ManjushaSethi/project-3/README.md

 ## Instructions on how to use and interact with the project

+<br> Data Folder has following Data Sources:
+- Raw Data: <br>1.
+Data/us_state_vaccinations.csv
+            <br>2.
+Data/COVID_Vaccines_ByAge.json
+            <br>3.
+Data/COVID-19_Reported_Impact_and_Hospital_by_State.csv

+<br> Processed Data: Data/app.py

+<br> Output Data has following:
+- Cleaned Data in csv format: Output/Covid19_Data.csv
+- Cleaned Data in json format: Output/Covid19_Data.json
+- Output Data also has a Sample Javascript an shtml file as a sample of how above mentioned files can be used for Data visulaization.
+- Data Extraction and Loading Code: CovidData_Setup_Starter.ipynb

 ## External Library Used: Fast API
 - To launch our Covid-19 Vaccination Database python application, please visit https://fastapi.tiangolo.com/ for installation documentation